dJOS1475/grblHAL_Backup/README.md

 NOTE: When flashing the DLC32, you must remove the MKS touch-screen if you have one.
 It will prevent you from flashing the board and the board from booting with non-OEM firmware.

 The "MKS Laser Tool" is the best flashing software I've found, and I've copied it to my GitHub repo as it's a PITA to locate.

+The settings for MKS Laser Tool are in the two "MKS Laser Tool" png files inn this repo.

 You can also find it here: https://github.com/makerbase-mks/MKS-DLC32/tree/main/MKS-DLC32-main/firmware/tool

 The rest of the config is the same as any other board: